 Who has the best places to work in the Richmond region?

-The Richmond Times-Dispatch is searching for those employers for its seventh annual Top Workplaces program.
+The Richmond Times-Dispatch is searching for those employers in the region for its eighth annual Top Workplaces program.

 The Times-Dispatch’s annual employer recognition program is accepting nominations.
 Any Richmond-area organization — business, nonprofit or government — with 35 or more employees is eligible.

-In the 2019 program, automotive retailer CarMax ranked first in the mega-size category for the sixth consecutive year — the only business receiving the top designation all six years in any category.
+In the 2020 program, automotive retailer CarMax ranked first in the mega-size category for the seventh consecutive year — the only business receiving the top designation all seven years in any category.

-Real estate firm Long & Foster was the top-ranked company in the large category; construction and development firm Hourigan was the best in the midsize category; and emergency response operator RVA Restoration was ranked first for the small category.
+Real estate firm Long & Foster was the top-ranked company in the large category for a second consecutive year; wholesale beer distributor Premium of Virginia Richmond was the top business in the midsize category; and electronic vendor payment process provider Paymerang ranked first for the small category.

-The Times-Dispatch will honor the Top Workplaces companies at an awards program in May.
+The Times-Dispatch will honor the Top Workplaces companies at an awards program in the spring.
 The employers also will be recognized in a Top Workplaces special section.